 Tunnels & encapsulation

-Magic Transit uses tunnels to transmit packets from Cloudflare’s edge to your origin network.
-Cloudflare sets up GRE tunnel endpoints on edge servers inside your network namespace, and you on routers at your data center.
+Magic Transit uses and to transmit packets from Cloudflare’s edge to your origin network.
+Cloudflare sets up tunnel endpoints on edge servers inside your network namespace, and you on routers at your data center.

 This diagram illustrates the flow of traffic with Magic Transit.